beasttale19-cmd/Brain-Game/README.md

 The project focuses on creating a simple but enjoyable game experience using multiple pages and interactive elements.

 ---

-# Technologies Used

-* HTML
-* CSS
-* JavaScript

-These technologies were used to build the structure, design, and functionality of the website.

----

 # Creator

 The website was made by **Nirjal Acharya** from Nepal 🇳🇵, the country of the Himalayas.
 He enjoys making websites, learning web development, and creating interactive projects.
 This project was made as part of his learning journey in website development and design.